Home About Words Archive Photography Links Surf and Weather

 Originally we headed somewhere mid-June for a two-fold celebration: school being out (and the start of Spinner‘s summer vacation) and Spinner’s birthday.
 Then we got married on vacation in June 2008, which made 2009 and 2010 a threefer when you include the anniversary celebration.
 Now with budget cuts school gets out much earlier, so the vacation is back to being a twofer, but this year we’re back at The Cliffs.
 Five days and four nights walking distance to the beach with the dog.
 Do you think he’ll be happy?
 I think he’ll be happy.

 Chuck posted this on Friday, May 13, 2011 at 3:02 pm.
-No comments yet.
-Be the first.
+Comments Off on Projecting

 Little Roadtrip